bragg13/progetto-lfc/README.md

 ## Implementation - Data Structures
 - ### Stack (node/int)
-    The stack implementation is basically the same for the integer one and the NFA one, the differences are only related to the different data type.
+    The stack implementation is basically the same for the integer one and the NFA one, the differences are only related to data types.

     The structure is made of an array (of integers or pointers to NFA) where elements get stored, one integer for capacity and one for current size (and thus also the index of the head element).

     Since I don't know the capacity a priori, there's a method to dynamically initialize the stack using malloc; hence, there is also a method to free up the memory.
-    The other methods are normal stack methods, and are briefly described with comments.s
+    The other functions are normal stack methods, and are briefly described with comments.

 - ### NFA
     NFA is defined as a structure resembling a graph.